vshynkar/mavlik-configurator/README.md

 * Ukrainian user interface;

 Secon development phase, items TODO:
-* use hardware SPI to communicate with nokia display;
+* use hardware SPI to communicate with nokia display (done);
 * create custom keypad using input shift register 74HC165 to save arduino pins.
-Use interruptions for key events;
+Use interruptions for key events (done);
 * add ability to configure the device.
-Save configurations into EEPROM;
+Save configurations into EEPROM (added serial port speed select);
 * add English user interface and ability to swith between Ukrainian and English.
-Save text messages into external EEPROM;
+Save text messages into external EEPROM (done);
-* use special logic level converter chip instead of voltage divitor based on resistors for nokia display;
+* use special logic level converter chip instead of voltage divitor based on resistors for nokia display (not needed);
+* use 5V to 3.3V converter for nokia display;

 LCD connector pins: